Survey of Emerging Market Conditions

 The Survey of Emerging Market Conditions targets the experienced leadership and professionals of Florida's real estate development and investment community to gain insights and market intelligence on matters of fundamental importance to real estate practitioners and policy-makers across Florida.

 The Survey of Emerging Market Conditions is the only Florida-centered survey of leaders and professional advisors in the real estate industry.
 It analyzes prospective data to produce extensive forecasting information pertinent to 37 of the state's 67 counties.
-The survey is administered by the Bergstrom Center for Real Estate Studies at the University of Florida.
+The survey is administered by the Bergstrom Real Estate Center at the University of Florida.

 With the highly fragmented nature of real estate, no survey can encompass all aspects of the real estate industry.
 To face this challenge, the Survey of Emerging Market Conditions employs a quarterly sounding from multiple groups of market leaders and professional groups advising them.